LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Integrations/web-view-integration-api.md

 ### Example guide

-See [this step-by-step, example guide](tutorials-guides-advanced-integrations-implementing-a-web-view-integration.html) that uses this API.
+See [this step-by-step guide](tutorials-guides-advanced-integrations-implementing-a-web-view-integration.html) that uses this API.